mowsec/demo-netflicks/README.md

 In Blocking mode, the agent will raise an exception within the application (500) if a successful attack is detected.
 THis prevents the attacker from performing any adverse actions against the application.

 Enable Blocking mode now and try the attacks again to see how the agent responds.

-## Contrast Reporting

-Contrast can export vulnerability information and reports in a number of ways.